SachinKn-notes/RestAssured-framework/README.md

 }
 ```

-## 7. Deserialization - he opposite of serialization, deserialization converts the serialized data back into a Java object.
+## 7. Deserialization
+**The opposite of serialization, deserialization converts the serialized data back into a Java object.**
 ```
 public void jsonDeserialization() {